netxms/netxms-doc/admin/visualisation.rst

 Understanding Element Layout
 ----------------------------

 Dashboard uses grid concept to layout it's elements.
-Available space divided into rows and columns, and each element occupies one or more cells.
-Number of columns configured in dashboard object properties, and number of rows calculated automatically based on number of columns, number of elements, and number of cells occupied by each element.
+Available space is divided into rows and columns, and each element occupies one or more cells.
+The number of columns is configured in dashboard object properties, and number of rows is calculated automatically based on number of columns, elements, and cells occupied by each element.
 Elements are laid out in columns from left to right, and a new row is created when there are no space left for next element on current row.
 Each element has horizontal and vertical alignment properties.
 Default for both is :guilabel:`FILL`.
 Possible alignment values are